 Peter DeFazio was elected to the U.S. House of Representatives in 1986.
+As the dean of the Oregon House delegation, he has developed a reputation as an independent, passionate and effective lawmaker.

 Not Your Usual Politician - Effective Outspoken Leadership